morind/cityzendata.github.io/_drafts/Recognize_activity_accelerometer.md

 	0 0 1
 	5 ->LIST
 	BUCKETIZE
-	// store the result
-	VALUES LIST-> DROP LIST-> DROP 'avg_abs_x' STORE
+	VALUES LIST-> DROP LIST-> DROP 'avg_abs_x' STORE  	// store the result

 <h3>Average resultant acceleration</h3>

-	$data
+	$data         // call the data

 	// Compute the square of each value
-	2.0
+	2.0           // power 2.0
 	mapper.pow
-	0 0 0
+	0 0 0         // sliding window of 1 (0 pre and 0 post), no options
 	5 ->LIST
 	MAP

 	// Now add up !
 	[]            // create one equivalence class with all Geo Time Series reducer.sum
 	3 ->LIST
-	REDUCE // it return only one GTS
+	REDUCE        // it returns only one GTS because we have one equivalence class

 	// Then compute the root square : √(x² + y² + z²)
 	0.5